mcoronese/extreme-disasters/README.md

 # The devil is in the tails: Evidence of mounting economic impacts of natural disasters
 Repository for "The devil is in the tails: Evidence of mounting economic impacts of natural disasters"

 This repo contains codes replication codes for pictures and tables contained in the paper.
-Original data cannot be made available here, being protected by a license agreement, but can be requested at [Emergency Events Database](http://www.emdat.be).
+Original data cannot be made available here, as they are protected by an agreement of non-third-party disclosure, but can be requested at [Emergency Events Database](http://www.emdat.be).

 * The code `gev_damages.R` replicates Figure 1.
 * The code `damages.R` replicates Figure 2A, 2B and 3.